 We have consumed substantial amounts of capital to date as we continue our research and development activities.
-As of March 31, 2016, we had cash, cash equivalents and marketable securities of approximately \$35.3 million.
+As of June 30, 2016, we had cash, cash equivalents and marketable securities of approximately \$29.1 million.
 We believe that these funds, which were obtained through recent equity and debt financings, will allow us to continue operation through at least the second quarter of 2017.
 We currently believe that we will need to raise additional capital to continue our operations thereafter.
+We will need additional capital to further develop MBX-8025 and arhalofenate which we may obtain through equity financings, debt, collaborative or other arrangements with corporate sources, or through other sources of financing.
 Our monthly spending levels vary based on new and ongoing development and corporate activities.